software-patterns/workshop/patterns/00_PATTERN_TEMPLATE.md

   find exemplary but unlicensed code, take the opportunity to ask the author for permission to use it as an example.
 I don't know anyone who dislikes being told that their code is exemplary; plus this is a good way to let more people know about this project. ;)
-- Then another horizontal line to mark the end of the body of the pattern.
 - Finally, a list of links to smaller patterns that help reinforce the present pattern and make it live.